FoPPi/FoPPi/README.md

 ## GitHub Repositories

-You can find all of my projects and code samples on my [GitHub profile](https://github.com/FoPPi?tab=repositories).
+You can find all of my projects and code samples on my [GitHub profile](https://github.com/FoPPi?tab=repositories) and [Redible](https://github.com/RedibleUA).

 ## Current Status